"Malaysia is a country unlike any other: Full of promise and fragility."

 One of the least known facts about Malaysia is that this verdant country grows the largest flower in the world.
 Named Rafflesia, the flower thrives abundantly in the Sabah region.
 With a diameter of 106.7cm and weighing 11kilos, this giant jungle parasite blooms without a leaf, a stem, or even roots!
 You are right, Nature is such a weird creator!

 Local superstitions can be a source of great interest as well as puzzlement and Malaysia has it aplenty.
 According to one, if a cat, unfortunately, jumps over the coffin of a dead body, prior to the burial of the latter, the dead will be resurrected!
 Now that is scary, isn’t it?

 8. Never-ending roads

 The land of Malaysia is one colossal sea of highways.
 With the principal aim to connect all nooks and crannies of the state, it has a whopping total of 65,877 km of highways.
 Much to your bafflement, this stretch is way more than the total circumference of the Earth!
 In addition, the country has also developed the largest roundabout in the world.

 9. ‘Man of the Forest’

-Indigenously found in the exclusive wilderness of Borneo and Sumatra, the Orangutan, is fondly known as the ‘Man of the Forest’.
-The beast is the greatest ape alive in entire Asiatic topography.
-Attributed with a human-like DNA structure, it has unfortunately become an endangered species today.
+Indigenously found in the exclusive wilderness of Borneo and Sumatra, the Orangutan is fondly known as the ‘Man of the Forest’.
+The beast is the greatest ape alive in the entire Asiatic topography.
+Attributed to a human-like DNA structure, it has unfortunately become an endangered species today.
 So next time while on your Malaysia holiday, don’t forget to say “hi” to this closest relative of yours.